mgrojo/coap_spark/client/tests/coap_client_tests.md

 ### Scenario: get "weird33" path
   - When I run `../bin/coap_client coap://coap.me/weird33`
-  - Then I get no error
+  - Then I get an error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `UNKNOWN_CRITICAL_OPTION`

-### Scenario: get "weird44" path
+### Scenario: get "weird44" (unknown elective option I)
   - When I run `../bin/coap_client coap://coap.me/weird44`
   - Then I get no error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `resource with option 44`

+### Scenario: get "weird44" (unknown elective option II)
+We repeate the same path to check that the debug output contains a reference about having found an unknown elective option.

+  - When I run `../bin/coap_client -v 4 coap://coap.me/weird44`
+  - Then I get no error
+  - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `unknown elective option`
+  - And output contains `resource with option 44`

 ### Scenario: get "weird55" path
   - When I run `../bin/coap_client coap://coap.me/weird55`
-  - Then I get no error
+  - Then I get an error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `UNKNOWN_CRITICAL_OPTION`

 ### Scenario: get "weird333" path
   - When I run `../bin/coap_client coap://coap.me/weird333`
-  - Then I get no error
+  - Then I get an error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `UNKNOWN_CRITICAL_OPTION`

 ### Scenario: get "weird3333" path
   - When I run `../bin/coap_client coap://coap.me/weird3333`
-  - Then I get no error
+  - Then I get an error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `UNKNOWN_CRITICAL_OPTION`

 ### Scenario: get "weird33333" path
   - When I run `../bin/coap_client coap://coap.me/weird33333`
-  - Then I get no error
+  - Then I get an error
   - And output does not contain `MALFORMED_MESSAGE`
+  - And output contains `UNKNOWN_CRITICAL_OPTION`

 ### Scenario: get "123412341234123412341234" path
   - When I run `../bin/coap_client coap://coap.me/123412341234123412341234`